 The word “domain” also has another meaning in computer networking.
 Sometimes, networking software and tools will use the term to describe a group of users, computers or devices that can be accessed from the same server, with the use of the same rules or techniques.

 These domains are important to the management of complex networks that use physical servers and other networking hardware.

 What is a Domain in a Computer Network: The Basics of Network Domains

 Simple network domains may consist of a few different devices, users or workgroups directly connected to each other.
 More complex network domains may include additional tech and tools that help network managers enforce security policies and keep data moving smoothly.

 In most domains, there’s also usually a domain controller.
 This controller is a computer server that responds to certain requests on the domain and verifies that a user is who they claim to be.
 The controller is also responsible for storing user information and enforcing security policies across the domain.

 Most often, you’ll find these kinds of domain controllers at organizations that still use Microsoft Windows for device and server management across a network.

 For example, a large company network may have hundreds of users on the same domain.
-These users may not all have the same security privileges, meaning that only some can access files, resources or devices with tight access settings.
+These users may have different security privileges, meaning that only some can access files, resources or devices with tight access settings.

 The domain controller is the tech that actually enforces security policies — who can access what information, when and under what circumstances.
-If a user requests access to a certain file, the domain controller may be responsible for verifying that user’s checking if they have the right security permissions for file access.
+If a user requests access to a certain file, the domain controller may be responsible for verifying them and checking if they have the right security permissions for file access.